 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

 To obtain federal tax-exempt status from the IRS, you will need to complete and file IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
 For line-by-line instructions on completing Form 1023 EZ, click here.

 Once you have your federal tax exemption, you need to obtain your Georgia state tax exemption.
 This may include exemptions from income, property, sales, and other state taxes.
 Georgia’s tax agency will have a form you need to file to obtain your state tax exemption.

 Depending on your activities and the size of your organization, you may need to register with the Georgia attorney general before doing any fundraising activities.
 Check with the Georgia attorney general’s website at http://sos.georgia.gov/securities

 Make a Donation to Support Nonprofit Startup Efforts.

-We work with those who are ready to be the change they want to see in the world. if you would like to help a nonprofit get started please complete the info below and we will get back with you with reports on how your donation is impacting change.
+We work with those who are ready to be the change they want to see in the world. if you would like to help a nonprofit get started please complete the info below and we will keep you updated on how our startups are progressing.